B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-20 090034](https://user-images.githubusercontent.com/117080369/208633577-8bb14f0e-121f-494f-b21b-d2bbc59f926d.png)

->
->STEPS HERE
->
+> __Note__ If you prefer to brute force or guess your way in read the methods below.

-Remember there was an addintional file named `password-hint`, let's see what that gives us:
+Remember there was an additional file named `password-hint`, let's see what that gives us:

 >The one I always use ending in 123 and starting with a capital P..